Ralpina/Orchis-Target-Capture/README.md

 O171 - _Orchis purpurea_

-GATK requires a reference genome, and therefore I repeat the following analyses using both parental species as references, to prevent the choice of the reference sample from affecting inference and interpretation (Every script repeated twice depending on the reference species).
+GATK requires a reference genome, and therefore I repeat the following analyses using both parental species as references, to prevent the choice of the reference sample from affecting inference and interpretation.

 In the directories O171 and O81 (created by hybpiper), I create the directory gene_excl, in which I move all the genes of the blacklist (just in case! then I'll remove them):